hectorpefo/prepublication/_posts/2019-07-13-Perfect-HORSE.md

 ## Solution

+It's tempting to think that the optimal strategy when it's her turn is for Ann to maximize the chance that she will make a shot that Bob will miss.
+That chance is $p(1-p)$ (where $p$ is the probability of making the shot), which is maximized at $p = 1/2$.
+However, this underplays the costly risk of losing her turn.
+It turns out to be optimal to be extremely risk-averse.

-Whenever it's her turn, Alice wants to maximize the expected number $E$ of letters Bob will gain before it's next his turn.
-Let's assume that there is some shot-making probability $p$ that achieves this.
+Whenever it's her turn, what Alice really wants is to maximize the expected number $E$ of letters Bob will gain before it's next his turn.
 When Ann shoots, there is probability $1-p$ that she misses and Bob gets the next turn, having gained zero letters.
 There is probability $p$ that she makes the shot, in which case she expects Bob to gain $1-p$ (the chance of his missing) letters with his follow-up shot, after which she is back to expecting Bob to gain $E$ more letters before his next turn.
 (There's a subtle complication involving game endings here, which I won't go into except to say that we can avoid it by harmlessly assuming that play continues after the winner is determined, until the winner misses a shot.)
 Therefore:

 $$E = (1-p)\times 0 + p \times ((1-p) + E)$$